 So here's a little update on UFOs.

-Uh, Tim Burchett, uh representative Burchow is on uh Tucker Carlson, and I guess Tim has been sort of a point person in Congress for looking into or finding out about UFOs and UAPs and all that.
+And I guess Tim has been sort of a point person in Congress for looking into or finding out about UFOs and UAPs and all that.

-Now he seems convinced that they're real, because people who talk to him who seem like credible people are whispering in his ear things that sound real.
+Now he seems convinced that they're real because people who talk to him, who seem like credible people, are whispering in his ear things that sound real.

-I do not believe we have any alien bodies, I do not believe we've ever had access to an alien craft.
+I do not believe we've ever had access to an alien craft.

 It's just too far for me.

-So anyway, uh so my update is this I don't know if that uh asteroid that's coming into our solar system is really an uh advanced spacecraft.
+I don't know if that asteroid that's coming into our solar system is really an advanced spacecraft.

-And I I certainly don't know if we have access, you know, if we're holding on to any alien bodies, but do you enjoy it as much as I do just thinking about it?
+And I certainly don't know if we have access, you know, if we're holding on to any alien bodies.

 I just love thinking about it.

-So even though I I wish I could kind of believe it, I can't really get there, but it's very entertaining, so it's very entertaining belief.
+So even though I wish I could kind of believe it, I can't really get there.

 All right.

-The new The news is uh a little bit slow today, so might be a little more science in the news today.
+So might be a little more science in the news today.

-Um, according to the University of South Australia, uh a lot of people who have mental health problems have gut problems, and they think that the gut microbes might be shaping your mental health.
+According to the University of South Australia, a lot of people who have mental health problems have gut problems.

 Do you know they could have just asked?

-Because I always I'm always telling you that your your body is your your brain, and if you think of them as separate units, then you will be confused.
+And if you think of them as separate units, then you will be confused.

 Because if you want your brain to work better, you put better food into it, better exercise, better sleep.

-You're your body is your brain.
+Your body is your brain.

 No, you should not be surprised.

-Well, I guess Trump already went to Walter Reed, got them to say that he's his body is 14 years younger than his chronological age.
+Well, I guess Trump already went to Walter Reed, got them to say that his body is 14 years younger than his chronological age.

 He got his flu shot and got his COVID booster.